-A driver with a red card shall lose the right to take part in any UIM activities on the water for two months.
+A driver with a red card shall lose the right to take part in all UIM activities on the water for two months.

-In addition he is not eligible for the first UIM titled race in any discipline and class subsequent to the receipt of the red card.
+In addition during the two years following the receipt of the red card, he is not eligible for the first UIM titled race in any discipline or class.